sobjornstad/AnkiLPCG/README.md

 it.

-You probably won't be able to recite a poem or sing a song completely fluently after studying this way--that isn't the point.
-However, you will know the entirety of the text, and if you run through it a couple of times and correct yourself on any weak points, you probably will be able to do it the next time.
+You probably won't be able to recite a poem or sing a song completely fluently after studying this way.
+However, you should know the text quite well, and if you run through it a couple of times and correct yourself on any weak points, you probably will be able to do it the next time.
 And better yet, you will continue to remember it on at least this level even if you never see or hear of the song or poem outside of Anki for 25 years, enough that even if you've lost your fluency you'll be able to pick it up again quickly.

 LPCG allows you to easily generate overlapping cloze deletion cards with two lines of context for the entire text of a song or poem.
 Read on to find out how.